cameraui/sdk/go/docs/api/manager.md

 DownloadManager provides token\-based file download registration via RPC.

 Allows plugins to register files for HTTP download via a token URL.
 No JWT authentication is needed — the token itself is the auth.
-Useful for exporting recordings, sharing snapshots, or attaching images to outbound notifications.
 Accessed via api.DownloadManager from within a plugin.

 	type DownloadManager struct {
 	    // contains filtered or unexported fields